Korean boxwood is a small, mounded, broad-leaf evergreen shrub with small, glossy, light green leaves and a broad uniform formal habit.

 Simple, opposite oval leaves

-Bright green foliage turns brownish yellow in winter
+Bright green foliage in summer turns brownish yellow in winter

 Flower arrangement, shape, and size